Do You Know How to Check Credit Reports for Your Business?

 The next piece is on your Business Failure Score.
 This score runs 1000—1880.
 It has its own key factors, like recent balance information.

 Prices are current to September 2021.
 Check credit reports which include credit summary, payment trends, and public records.
 The idea is to help you identify potential risk of late payments and business failure.
-Order a single Business Credit Report for $99.95.
-Or order a Business Credit Report multi-pack (5 for the price of 4) for $399.95.
+Order a single Business Credit Report or order a Business Credit Report multi-pack (5 for the price of 4).

 Make sure vendors are reporting your payments.
 Always pay your bills on time.
 Pay them in full.
 Don’t close positive accounts.
 Try to avoid derogatories like liens.

 All these reports are expensive!
-You could spend HUNDREDS of dollars trying to keep up with reports from all three big business CRAs.
+You could spend HUNDREDS of dollars trying to keep up with reports from the business CRAs.

-But did you know that you can get business credit monitoring for all three big business CRAs, and all in one place—for less?
-Credit Suite offers monitoring through its Business Finance Suite (through Nav).
+But did you know that you can get business credit tracking for all three big business CRAs, and all in one place—for less?
+Credit Suite offers this through our Business Finance Suite.
 See what credit issuers and lenders see.
 So you can improve your scores and get the business credit and funding you need.

 In general, the most important parts of any business credit report include: